stakater-archive/StakaterCloudDocs-Archived/content/sre/authentication-authorization/saap-authorization-roles.md

 - can not delete storage classes

 ### Networking
-- can create/view/delete NetworkPolicy objects
+- can create/view/delete NetworkPolicy objects in customer owned namespaces
-- can view routes in all namespaces
+- can view routes and ingresses in all namespaces
-- can view/update dns resources for DNS Forwarder apigroups
+- can view/update dns resources for DNS Forwarder apigroups in customer owned namespaces
-- can not view/create/delete ingresses in Managed Projects/Namespaces

 ### Monitoring
-- can view openshift haproxy router metrics
+- can view console dashboard where metrics are shown for namespaces
-- can view monitoring web applications
 - can view customer owned namespaces status

 ### Compute
 - can view machines and machinesets
-- can crete/view/delete project.config.openshift.io CR
-- can start anyuid and nonroot SSCs
+- can start anyuid and nonroot SCCs
-- can not view nodes, machine configs, machine config pools, imagestreams
+- can view nodes, machine configs, machine config pools, imagestreams
-- can not delete machines, machinesets
+- can not delete machines, machinesets, nodes, machine configs, machine config pools, imagestreams

 ###  User Management
 - can view users/groups
 - can view service accounts/roles/role bindings in customer owned namespaces
-- can create/view/delete on UserIdentityMappings
+- can create/view on UserIdentityMappings
 - can create/verify tokens and access
 - can not view service accounts/roles/role bindings in Stakater owned namespaces